Using Magnetic Machine Embroidery Hoops Like a Pro

 dime snap hoop monster

-Now, I recommend using dime’s magnetic hoop compatibility chart to determine compatibility and availability for your machine.
+I recommend using dime’s magnetic hoop compatibility chart to determine compatibility and availability for your machine.
 Compatible machine brands include Brother, Janome, Baby Lock, Bernina, Husqvarna-Viking, and Pfaff.

-What’s great about dime magnetic hoops is they work for many single-needle machines (with max hoop sizes 6″x10″ or larger).
+What’s great about dime magnetic hoops is they work for many single-needle machines (with hoop sizes 6″x10″ or larger).
 Multi-needle Snap Hoop Monsters are also an option for many Brother, Janome, and Baby Lock 6- and 10-needle machines.

 For my Brother Luminaire XP2 embroidery machine, for instance, dime Monster Snap Hoops come in the following sizes: